The School Night Ritual That Will ensure Your Kids Are Well Rested

 It’s a pretty “tight” routine, but I made it this way so there is no room for wandering around which leads to distracted kids that are impossible to round back up.

 Most of the nights go according to plan but the most important thing that leads to the success of this routine is consistency.

-Another thing to note is even though your children may be old enough to go through this routine on their own, you may want to be right there to supervise closely and lend a helping hand if needed.
-For example, brushing teeth may be a simple task but you may end up with a pretty yucky sink afterwards.
+Another thing to note is even though your children could be old enough to go through this routine on their own, you may want to be right there to supervise closely and lend a helping hand if needed.
+For example, brushing teeth could be a simple task but you may end up with a pretty yucky sink afterwards.
 If you help your child out, you can quickly wipe the sink down, making your life of keeping a clean home much less stressful.

 You can assist your child with the pajamas if you like as well, but always encourage them to do things on their own, so that their confidence grows daily.